Meet the Team

-Joe Watson, Principal of Go Big Creative Lab, has over 20 years of experience as a design thinker, brand consultant, and educator.
+Joe Watson, CEO of Go Big Creative Lab, has over 20 years of experience as a design thinker and educator.
 An innovative thought leader, Joe believes that design thinking and the creative process have tremendous power to impact businesses and organizations.

 Over the course of his career, Joe has provided strategic and brand development for hundreds of organizations, ranging from startups and non-profits to Fortune 100 companies.
 As an educator, he has taught an MBA course at The University of Akron and senior-level design curriculum at Cleveland State University and Cuyahoga Community College.

 Joe has lectured and conducted professional development seminars regionally and nationally, including featured presentations at the Interaction Marketing Summit, National REIA’s Midyear, the XMPie User Conference, and national leadership conferences for AIGA: the professional association for design.